Goodbye, Again by Jonny Sun

 It also features a recipe for scrambled eggs that might make you cry.

 Reading this one felt like a true gift.
-I found Jonny so deeply relatable right from the get go with this collection of essays and illustrations.
 I listened to the audiobook as well.
-Jonny's voice is so utterly soothing, I felt like I could have listened to him all day, his voice a lullaby to my ears.
+Jonny's voice is so soothing, I felt like I could have listened to him all day, his voice was like a lullaby to my ears.
 It was so beautiful and enhanced the entire reading experience.
 I felt like his personality shines through completely in the audio.

 |Photo by Rozette Rago|